whythawk/whyqd/README.md

 * tabulate>=0.8.3
 * xlrd>=1.2.0

+## Changelog

+The version history can be found in the [changelog](https://github.com/whythawk/whyqd/blob/master/CHANGELOG).

 ## Background

 **whyqd** was created to serve a continuous data wrangling process, including collaboration on more